-Long before COVID-19 impacted everyone everywhere we were designing our new hospital and campus to be ready for the next Ebola or SARS.
+Long before COVID-19 impacted everyone everywhere we were already designing our new hospital and health campus to be ready for the next Ebola or SARS.

 Here's how we're making the new St. Paul's Hospital pandemic-ready.

-Expanding Bed Capacity
+Having enough beds is always critical, especially in a pandemic.
+We've designed 'flexible' spaces that can easily be re-purposed during a crisis to add more beds.

-- We're adding capacity for 115 more beds, including up to 54% more critical care inpatient rooms, for a total of 548 beds.
-This includes empty 'flex' spaces which can be easily re-purposed and equipped and put into use when demand warrants. - Medical and surgical inpatient rooms will be big enough to be used as intensive care rooms, if needed, able to accommodate larger critical care teams and more equipment, like ventilators. - Our high acuity and cardiac surgery intensive care units have been designed to be 'flexed' into intensive care units. - Medical gases, such as oxygen, will be piped into more exam and procedure rooms so those rooms could be used for inpatient care and ventilated patients.
+We're adding 115 more beds, including up to 54% more critical care inpatient rooms, for a total of 548 beds.
+This includes empty 'flex' spaces which can be equipped and put into use when demand warrants.

-Stocking Supplies
+Medical and surgical inpatient rooms will be big enough to be used as intensive care rooms, if needed, able to accommodate larger critical care teams and more equipment, like ventilators.

+Our high acuity and cardiac surgery intensive care units have been designed to be 'flexed' into intensive care units.

+Medical gases, such as oxygen, will be piped into more exam and procedure rooms so those rooms could be used for inpatient care and ventilated patients.

+STOCKING SUPPLIES

+We've included ways to protect the Personal Protective Equipment (PPE) supply for front-line health care workers.

-- Personal Protective Equipment (PPE) supplies and other essential care items will be stored outside every inpatient room to ensure PPE is readily accessible to care staff and medical units can stay clean and organized. - A new equipment depot and improved storage for supplies will allow for 'just in time' delivery to inpatient units of equipment and PPE. - The hospital's new ambulance garage will have extra storage space for PPE and other supplies.
+PPE supplies and other essential care items will be stored outside every inpatient room to ensure sterile PPE is readily accessible to care staff and medical units can stay clean and organized.

+A new equipment depot and improved storage for supplies will allow for 'just in time' delivery to inpatient units of equipment and PPE, plus faster removal of dirty wheelchairs, beds and other equipment for cleaning.

+The hospital's new ambulance garage will have extra storage space for PPE and other supplies.